ElementsProject/lightning/doc/lightning-deldatastore.7.md

 The **deldatastore** RPC command allows plugins to delete data it has stored in the c-lightning database.

-The command fails if the *key* isn't present.
+The command fails if the *key* isn't present, or if *generation* is specified and the generation of the data does not exactly match.

 RETURN VALUE
 ------------